qnx-ports/build-files/ports/g3log/README.md

 **NOTE**: QNX ports are only supported from a Linux host operating system

+Crash analysis tools already exist in QNX like pidin stack, dumpcrash, or gdb to analyze crashes.

+These are more powerful and integrated with the OS.
+Thus disabled the stacktrace from g3log.

 Use `$(nproc)` instead of `4` after `JLEVEL=` if you want to use the maximum number of cores to build this project.

 # Setup a Docker container